Investments which the Financial Conduct Authority define as ‘complex’ differ from normal investments

 Subscription shares represent a geared investment, so a relatively small movement in the market price of the ordinary shares may result in a disproportionately large movement (positively or negatively) in the market price of the subscription shares.

-In addition, the price may not move in line with that of the ordinary underlying share price for reasons such as supply and demand, and because of the remaining time period for which they are in existence.
-You could lose your entire investment as the Subscription Shares could expire worthless if their net asset value is below the Final Exercise price.
+In addition, the price may not move in line with that of the ordinary underlying share price, for reasons such as supply and demand and because of the remaining time period for which they are in existence.
+You could lose your entire investment as the subscription shares could expire worthless if their net asset value is below the final exercise price.

 These instruments may give you a time-limited right to acquire or sell one or more types of investment, which are normally exercisable against someone other than the issuer of that investment.
-Or they may give you rights under a contract for differences, which allow for speculation on fluctuations in the value of the property of any description or an index, such as the FTSE 100 index.
+Or they may give you rights under a contract for difference, which allow for speculation on fluctuations in the value of the property of any description or an index, such as the FTSE 100 index.

 These instruments have a limited life, and may (unless there is some form of guaranteed return to the amount you are investing in the product) expire worthless if the underlying instrument does not perform as expected.

 A convertible bond is one which has an equity convertible element contained within it.
 This allows you the option to convert the bond into a given number/ratio of shares in the underlying company at a given price.

 Throughout the specified life of the bond, you receive a regular dividend income, albeit generally at levels lower than those associated with non-convertible bonds.
 However, at the specified point in time, holders have the right to convert into the said number of shares.
 The conversion is at the holder’s choice and cannot be forced by the issuing company.
 Having the option to convert to shares, the bonds are often seen as having an embedded ‘call’.